cpske/ISP/about.md

 #### [Have I Been Pwned?](https://haveibeenpwned.com)

-To check if your email address or password has been exposed in a data breach, visit [haveibeenpwned.com](https://haveibeenpwned.com).
+Check if your email address or password has been exposed in a data breach at [haveibeenpwned.com](https://haveibeenpwned.com).

 The check is done in your browser -- your email or password are *not* transmitted.

+You don't reuse the same password on different sites, right?